 4. Florence Henri

 1893 New York, United States-1982 Laboissiere-en-Thelle, France

 Florence Henri was a painter and a photographer, who had the privilege to study under professors with great names, such as Vasily Kandinsky, Fernand Léger and Amédée Ozenfant and to exhibit at the “Exposition International.
-L’Art d’Aujourd’hui along with Piet Mondrian, Paul Klee, and Pablo Picasso, even before enrolling to Bauhaus.
+L’Art d’Aujourd’ hui along with Piet Mondrian, Paul Klee, and Pablo Picasso, even before enrolling in Bauhaus.
 There she became friends with Lucia Moholy, Lazlo Moholy-Nagy’s wife, and began taking photography seriously.
 She had a successful career as a photographer, her works being presented at various international exhibitions.
-She even opened her own studio in Paris in 1928, but when the World War came, her photographs lost their attractiveness, being thought as degenerate art, and therefore she returned to her first love, painting.
+She even opened her own studio in Paris in 1928, but when the World War came, her photographs lost their attractiveness, being thought of as degenerate art, and therefore she returned to her first love, painting.

 “With Florence Henri’s photos, photographic practice enters a new phase—the scope of which would have been unimaginable before today.
-Above and beyond the precise and exact documentary composition of these highly defined photos, research into the effects of light is tackled not only through abstract photogram, but also in photos of real-life subjects.”
+Above and beyond the precise and exact documentary composition of these highly defined photos, research into the effects of light is tackled not only through abstract photograms but also in photos of real-life subjects.”

 5. Margaretha Reichardt